 - This neckline looks good for timid girls as it broadens the shoulders.

-- Women with very heavy bust size must avoid if they do not want to flatter their cleavage.
+- Women with very heavy bust sizes must avoid if they do not want to flatter their cleavage.

-- It helps flattering the shoulder bones, so you can accessorise with a prominent necklace.
+- It helps to flatter the shoulder bones, so you can accessorise with a prominent necklace.

 24. Square Neckline

-Square neckline has straight cuts in the form of a square.
-Square neck design is best casual choice to wear a kurti on jeans.
+The square neckline has straight cuts in the form of a square.
+Squareneck design is the best casual choice to wear a kurti on jeans.